German Shepherd Anxiety: When Protectiveness Becomes a Problem

 Begin in low-stimulation environments where the dog can succeed easily, reinforce calm default behaviors on the mat rather than rigid obedience holds, and then progressively increase both duration and ambient distraction level — with the ultimate criterion being a dog that voluntarily seeks the mat as a preferred resting station rather than one that merely holds position under compliance pressure.

-Pairing the place-training protocol with an Adaptil pheromone diffuser near the mat can facilitate a classical conditioning association between the physical location and a parasympathetic calm state, though individual responsiveness to pheromone-based interventions varies considerably between dogs.
+Pairing the place-training protocol with pheromone support near the mat can facilitate a classical conditioning association between the physical location and a parasympathetic calm state, though individual responsiveness to pheromone-based interventions varies considerably between dogs.

 4. Decompression walks